 Developed during the period of a world in confinement, the Uchronic brand is itself a fiction.
 Inspired by historical periods revisited, it evolves between the contemporary punk deco worlds of 1920s Prohibition and near-future cyberpunk.
 Fundamentally traditional and deliberately futuristic, Uchronic wines are timeless and sometimes technological.
 They straddle two millennia.
 Multigenerational, they link two worlds: physical and digital, and propel gastronomic tradition into the future.

-The result is a visual identity strong and recognizable.
-Visit logo reflects this «augmented tradition» with its digital coat of arms and futuristic typography.
-The acronym recalls the coat of arms of yesteryear, but is also reminiscent of a graduated glass.
-As for the typography, the letters are split to connote the precision of the assembly, but also the idea of food/wine pairing, which is the brand's positioning.
-The very flashy color scheme, a blend of pop culture and futuristic clarity, takes us back to this uchrony.
+From this reflection was born a strong and recognizable visual identity.
+The logo reflects this "augmented tradition" with its digital coat of arms and futuristic typography.
+The logo is a reminder of the coat of arms of yesteryear, but also reminds us of a measuring glass.
+On the typographical side, the letters are split to connote the precision of the blending but also the idea of food/wine pairings being the positioning of the brand.
+The vivid colour chart between pop culture and futuristic clarity takes us back to this uchrony.

-When it came to creating the labels, the first thing we considered was the type of printing and paper we wanted to use.
-As we're not dealing with a large production run at the moment, we couldn't afford to print directly on the can.
-So we decided on the soft-touch labels typically used for cans of beer of the brewing industry modern.
-The visual rendering and feel of this type of label gave us the crafty feel that the certified organic brand wanted to incorporate.
+For the creation of the labels, we first looked at the type of printing and paper we wanted to use.
+Not being a large production at the moment, we could not afford to print directly on the can.
+We selected soft touch labels typically used for craft beer cans in the modern brewing industry.
+The look and feel of this type of label pointed us towards the craft aesthetic that the certified organic brand wanted to incorporate.

 We then studied several creative paths before selecting the one that would meet with unanimous approval.
 After a careful study of the target, we called upon the illustrator Julie Buguet to design zany characters to match the personality and taste of each can.
 The result: sober, illustrated cans in vibrant colors, with a touch of underground concert flyer, perfect for the target audience.